cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-createuser.md

 **`-l | --login`**

-The new role will be allowed to log in to Greenplum Database.
+The new role will be allowed to log in to Cloudberry Database.
 This is the default.

 **`-L | --no-login`**